Wabri/LearningNeo4j/articles/fraud_detection.md

 The magnitude of these losses is likely the result of two factors: the first-party fraud is very difficult to detect because fraudsters behave are very similar to legitimate customers until the moment they cleaning out all their accounts, the exponential nature of the relationship between the number of partecipants in the fraud and the dollar value of the operations.
 This caracteristic makes these schemes potentially very damaging, it also renders them particularly susceptible to graph-based methods of fraud detection.

+For operational management it is necessary to choose between two possible solutions both not too easy to apply:

+* First-party fraud is included in the credit risk, but this results in an impossibility to distinguish between the risks.
+* First-party fraud is included with other fraud types, the investigation and analysis made to identification of fraud cannot work for First-party fraud.
+That's because the fraudsters of first-party always provide complete and acucrate information upon contact, and all the transaction/purchase is legittimate.
+The result will be a distorted view of their fraud losses and misconceptions about the effectiveness of their investigative process.

+The best practice for analyzing this type of risk are to extract more granular details and let study these by a dedicated team that can be focused on this issue.
+This approch allows the create clear rules to govern the management of the risk and its prevention, also it helps insulate good customers from the impact of the fraud review process.

 ### Typical scenario

+> _This example is take from neo4j fraud detection guide_

 The main pattern of how works fraud rings is this one: